Aspiring Doctors Seek Advanced Training In Addiction Medicine

 Peterson's own journey into addiction medicine began during a rotation with a family doctor in rural Illinois.

 "In moments that most doctors find uncomfortable — maybe a patient comes in to request pain medication and you're seeing the negative side effects — he did not shy away from that situation," Peterson says.
-"He addressed it head on."
+"He addressed it head-on."

 It was a formative experience for Peterson — one he wants other young doctors to have.
 And he recognizes the urgency.

-"In 20 or 30 years from now," Peterson says," those medical students are going to look back at my current generation of doctors, and we will be judged by how we responded to this epidemic," in the same way he and his peers now look back at how doctors handled the HIV epidemic.
+"In 20 or 30 years from now," Peterson says, "those medical students are going to look back at my current generation of doctors, and we will be judged by how we responded to this epidemic," in the same way he and his peers now look back at how doctors handled the HIV epidemic.

 One of the first steps in stopping the epidemic, he says, is making sure there are enough doctors on the ground who know how to respond.

-Many of today's medical students, people like Michelle Peterson (no relation to Luke), say they feel the calling, too.
+Many of today's medical students, people like Michelle Peterson (no relation to Luke), say they feel the calling too.

-She's in her first year at the University of Arizona College of Medicine and became interested in addiction after working at an outpatient treatment center.
+She's in her first year at the University of Arizona College of Medicine in Phoenix and became interested in addiction after working at an outpatient treatment center.

-She says she's already learning about addiction in her classes, hearing from doctors in the field and seeing others classmates equally engaged.
+She says she's already learning about addiction in her classes, hearing from doctors in the field and seeing other classmates equally engaged.

 "It's definitely not just me," she says.
 "There are quite a few people here really interested in addiction."